 Rothberg, SJ and Halliwell, NA (1994) Vibration Measurements on Rotating Machinery using Laser Doppler Velocimetry, American Society of Mechanical Engineers (ASME) Journal of Vibration and Acoustics, 116(3), pp.326-331, ISSN: 1048-9002.

 - Professional affiliation: Fellow of the Institution of Mechanical Engineers

-- International conferences: SPIE Vibration Measurements by Laser and Non-contact Techniques, Ancona, Italy, 2018 (biennially since 2002); Optical Measurement Techniques, Belgium, 2015 (fourth occasion since 2007); Optical Society of America Laser-based sensors 2014 (since 2013).
+- International conference scientific committees: SPIE Vibration Measurements by Laser and Non-contact Techniques, Ancona, Italy, 2020 (biennially since 2002); Optical Measurement Techniques, Belgium, 2015 (fourth occasion since 2007).

 - Invited lectures: Vibration Measurements by Laser Techniques short course, Ancona, Italy, 2016 (biennially since 2002); Advanced Course in Structural Dynamics, ISVR, Southampton University 2010 (annually since 2007).

 - Seminars: IIT Delhi (2017); University of Pretoria (2016); Tongji University (2016); Hong Kong University of Science and Technology (2016); National University Singapore (2016)